Universal Quantum Hamiltonians: Consequences of simulation

-But we go further than this.
-We prove that, under a reasonable physical assumption, a local error affecting the simulator system approximates arbitrarily well the encoded version of some local error on the original system\citesupp{}.
-More precisely, if we take the energy cut-off $\Delta$ to be large enough, errors on the simulator system are unlikely to take the simulated state out of the low-energy space of $H'$.
+With our precise definition of Hamiltonian simulation in hand, we can take a first step towards a rigorous version of this argument.
+Most natural noise models are local: physical errors tend to act on nearby particles, not across the entire system.
+The definition of Hamiltonian simulation we arrived at immediately implies that local errors in the original system correspond to local errors in the simulator.
+But we can go further.
+We prove\citesupp{} that, under a reasonable physical assumption, a local error in the simulator approximates arbitrarily well the encoded version of some local error on the original system.
+To make this precise, note that if we take the energy cut-off $\Delta$ to be large enough, errors on the simulator system are unlikely to take the simulated state out of the low-energy space of $H'$.
 Assume that this happens with probability at most $\delta$, for some $\delta \le \eta$.
-Then for any noise operation $\mathcal{N}'$ acting on $\ell$ qudits of the simulator system, there is always some noise operation $\mathcal{N}$ on at most $\ell$ qudits of the original system (which we can easily write down\citesupp{}) such that, for any state $\rho$, the effect of $\mathcal{N'}$ on the simulator approximates (again, to any desired precision) the effect of $\mathcal{N}$ on the system being simulated.
-Or, to state this mathematically:
+Then for any noise operation $\mathcal{N}'$ acting on $\ell$ qudits of the simulator, there is always some noise operation $\mathcal{N}$ on at most $\ell$ qudits of the original system (which we can easily write down\citesupp{}) such that, for any state $\rho$, the effect of $\mathcal{N'}$ on the simulator approximates (again, to any desired precision) the effect of $\mathcal{N}$ on the original system:

 where $\cN$ and $\cN'$ are superoperators.
-The fact we can prove the result this way around is crucial: it shows that \emph{any} local noise and errors that might occur in our simulator simply reproduce the effects of local noise and errors in the original physical system.
+The fact we can prove the result this way around is crucial: it shows that any local noise and errors in our simulator just reproduce the effects of local noise and errors in the original physical system.
 This is much stronger than merely showing that errors on the original system can be simulated.

+This is as strong a result as one can hope for in a fully general, abstract description of Hamiltonian simulation.
+But it still falls far short of a full justification of the lack of error-correction in analogue quantum simulation.
+Fully justifying this would require characterising all the noise and error processes occurring in the particular Hamiltonian simulator implementation, then determining whether these faithfully reproduce the effects of the natural noise and error processes in the physical system it is being used to simulate.
+Our results provide the mathematical framework required to carry out the latter; the former is an experimental physics challenge.
+Even then, the validity of this argument rests on the validity of the noise characterisation and model.
+Ultimately, determining whether or not a simulation is accurate always comes down to testing its predictions in the laboratory.